-In April 2018, the Company amended the lease agreement.
-The extended lease term period begins on November 1, 2018 and expires on October 31, 2023.
-During the first year of the extended lease term, the monthly base rent will be abated for the first eight months and increases to \$0.2 million for the remaining four months.
+In February 2010, the Company entered into a lease agreement for its corporate headquarters located at 950 Tower Lane, Foster City, California with an expiration date in October 2018 and an option to extend the term of the lease twice by one additional year.
+In April 2018, the lease agreement was amended to extend the lease term through October 31, 2023.
+Under the amended lease agreement, the monthly base rent was abated for the first eight months and increases to \$0.2 million for the remaining four months.
 During the second year of the extended lease term, the monthly base rent will be abated for the first four months, increase to \$0.2 million for the fifth month, and increase to \$0.3 million for the remaining seven months.
 Subsequently, after each 12-month anniversary, the monthly base rent will increase by approximately 3%.
 The Company has one remaining option to extend the term of the lease for an additional five years following October 31, 2023.